 NICE technology appraisal recommendations are prepared by an independent committee.
 This includes health professionals working in the NHS and people who are familiar with the issues affecting patients and carers.
 Although the Appraisal Committee seeks the views of organisations representing health professionals, patients, carers, manufacturers and government, its advice is independent of any vested interests.

-Summary of Appraisal Committee's Key Conclusions on Cost-Effectiveness
+Summary of Appraisal Committee's Key Conclusions on the Evidence for Cost-effectiveness

 External Peer Review

-Consultee organisations from the following groups were invited to comment on the draft scope, assessment report and the appraisal consultation document (ACD) and were provided with the opportunity to appeal against the final appraisal determination.
+Consultee organizations from the following groups were invited to comment on the draft scope, Assessment Report and the Appraisal Consultation Document (ACD) and were provided with the opportunity to appeal against the Final Appraisal Determination:

 - Professional/specialist and patient/carer groups